-This study aid includes chapters devoted to the meaning of parent, abuse and neglect, the foster care system, adoption, medical decision-making, support and other financial responsibilities, protective legislation, and delinquency.
-Representation of children is also covered throughout the book.
-Several relevant international law issues, including the UN Convention on the Rights of the Child, international child labor, and U.S. tobacco exports to children overseas are included.
+Includes chapters devoted to the meaning of "parent," civil and criminal abuse and neglect, the foster care system, adoption, medical decision-making, support and other financial responsibilities, protective legislation, and delinquency.
+Representation of children is covered throughout the book.
+The impact of the COVID-19 pandemic on child protection, foster care and juvenile justice systems is also integrated into this edition.
+Children and the Law in a Nutshell is also available online via West Academic Study Aids.

 This multi-volume print looseleaf treatise explains issues important to children: child custody, discrimination against children and adolescents, child pornography, school district issues, rights of handicapped children, parental torts, and children as witnesses.
 A table of laws and rules, as well as a table of cases is included.